kimh/clojure-by-example/source/index.md

 <br>

-To check if a set is part of another set, you use `subset?`.
+To check if a set is part of another set, use `subset?`.

 ## Check if a set includes other set